rookuu/GitHound/README.md

 * "Custom repository roles" organization permissions (read)
 * "Members" organization permissions (read)

-### Generate Fine-grained Personal Access Token
+### Generate Fine-grained Personal Access Token (Detailed)

-This README is meant to provide a walkthrough for administrators to create the Fine-grained Personal Access Token that is necessary to collect the data that is necessary for the GitHub based BloodHound Graph.
+This walkthrough is for administrators to create the Fine-grained Personal Access Token that is necessary to collect the data that is necessary for the GitHub based BloodHound Graph.
 These steps should be followed in the context of an organization administrator in order to ensure the resulting PAT will have full access to Repositories, Users, and Teams in the GitHub Organization.

 #### Generate Token